angular/material/docs/guides/BUILD.md

 ### <a name="comp_debug"></a> Component Debugging

-Debugging a demo in the Live Docs is complicated due the multiple demos loading and initializing.
+Debugging a demo in the Docs is complicated due the multiple demos loading and initializing.
 A more practical approach is to open and debug a specific, standalone Component demo.

 To open a Component demo outside of the Docs application, just build, deploy and debug that